-With its abundant flavor, this loaf brings with it a little more sourness than my typical recipe: a welcome addition elevating the wholesome character of the crumb and crust.
-Sure, it has all the usual zest that comes with increasing the whole grain percentage, but also something more.
+Part of this loaf’s abundant flavor is due to a little more sourness than you find in my typical recipe: a welcome addition that elevates the wholesome character of the crumb and crust.
+Sure, it has all the usual zest that comes with increasing the whole grain percentage, but it also has something more.

 But what?
-Is it the texture of the crust or the tenderness of the crumb altering my taste, or is it the perception of the loaf itself.
-Sometimes I wonder if the full range of textures, colors, and flavors I experience are genuinely there, visible to my eyes and present on my palate, or if I manufacture them when I see something mouthwatering.
-Much the same way a barista might salivate at the sight of a properly pulled espresso as the aroma just touches the nose, conjuring that recent summer strawberry, the allusion of toffee, black licorice.
-That something more seems to change as the loaf cools, hardens, matures—an ever-changing kaleidoscope of flavors and textures.
+What is that “something”?
+Is it the crust's texture or the crumb's tenderness altering my taste, or is it the perception of the loaf itself?
+Sometimes I wonder if the full range of textures, colors, and flavors I experience are genuinely there–visible to my eyes, present on my palate–or if I manufacture them when I see something mouthwatering.
+Perhaps this is the same way a barista might salivate at the sight of a properly pulled espresso, the aroma conjuring that recent summer strawberry, the allusion of toffee or black licorice.
+That “something more” seems to evolve as the loaf cools, hardens, and matures—an ever-changing kaleidoscope of flavors and textures.

-Baking a loaf of sourdough seems to be the only food that does this to me.
-I think it has something to do with the art of the craft, the work that goes into it, the satisfaction that results.
+Baking a loaf of sourdough seems to be the only thing that has this effect on me.
+I think it has something to do with the art of the craft, the work that goes into it, and the satisfaction that results.
 It's like a woodworker sitting in their precisely constructed no-nail design chair, corners fitting just so and pieces curved where they're to be curved, straight where they're to be straight.
-A well-executed bread is undoubtedly more than the aesthetic of it, but the result from executing — by hand — that part of the construction amplifies everything.
-It fits every piece in the right groove, makes it all just taste right, shifting flavors and textures like fragments of colored glass from one bite to the next.
+The pleasure of a well-executed bread is undoubtedly more than the aesthetic of it; it is also in the culmination of a detailed, devoted process that amplifies everything.
+Tasting how every piece is in the right groove, how the flavors and textures shift like fragments of colored glass from one bite to the next, is exhilarating.

 Of course, it's likely all of this is simply a result of my obsession with baking naturally leavened bread.
 But!
-I do proclaim this is a great recipe that is sure to make those who eat it smile, perhaps with even a split-second eye closure to savor the moment1.
-And I do imagine that this bread will push it’s way to the top of your baking priorities more often than not.
+I do proclaim that this is a great recipe that is sure to make those who eat it smile, and you may even spy a split-second closing of their eyes as they savor the moment2.
+And I do imagine that this bread will push its way to the top of your baking priorities more often than not.

-Similar to my Beginner’s Sourdough Bread recipe, I love the small addition of rye flour in this recipe.
-Rye, even in a small percentage, seems to bring loads of flavor and color to the crust.
-And this loaf was all about flavor.
+I love the small addition of rye flour in this recipe–it’s something you also see in my Beginner's Sourdough Bread recipe.
+Even in a small percentage, rye seems to bring loads of flavor and color to the crust.
+And this loaf is all about flavor.

-I used whole grain Flourist Red Fife for the whole wheat percentage of this recipe, which added significant character to this already flavorful bread.
+I use whole grain Red Fife for the whole wheat part of this recipe, which adds significant character to this already flavorful bread.
 If you have Red Fife, I'd recommend it, but if not, any whole wheat variety will also work very well.

 Spelt, Rye, and Whole Wheat Sourdough Bread Recipe